 What about precious and other metals?

-The temperature at which a cremator operates (between 800 C and 1000 C) is such that metals are fused with other materials so that they are not recognisable.
-The Code of Practice states that any metallic material resulting from a cremation should be disposed of in accordance with the instructions of the cremation authority and recommends that this should be buried at depth within the crematorium grounds.
+The temperature a cremator operates at (between 800 C and 1000 C) is such that metals are fused with other materials so that they are not recognisable.
+The cremation Code of Practice states that any metallic material resulting from a cremation should be disposed of in accordance with the instructions of the cremation authority and recommends that this should be buried at depth within the crematorium grounds.

 What happens to the handles and other coffin fittings?

 Crematorium regulations require that all fittings shall be of combustible material and normally the handles and name plate are made of hard plastic.
 Ferrous nails and screws do not burn and stay with the remains until they are withdrawn by means of a magnetic field.

 What happens at the crematorium on the day of the funeral?

 The coffin is usually brought into the chapel followed by the mourners in procession.
 While it is being placed on the catafalque, the mourners take their seats and the service proceeds.
 At the committal, the coffin may be obscured from view by means of curtains closing, withdrawal through a gateway or it may be lowered from the catafalque to a committal room below.
 The most common method is curtains closing.
 At the end of the service, the mourners leave the chapel to view floral tributes.

 What happens to the coffin after the committal?